NephTek/Public_Notebooks/README.md

 This repository provides Jupyter notebooks made public by Nephtek for Kubernetes operations on a variety of platforms.

-A lot of these notebooks rely upond Docker Desktop being installed.
+A lot of these notebooks rely upon Docker Desktop being installed.
 To install Docker Desktop:

 https://docs.docker.com/get-docker/